pawardipawesh/Spelling_Suggester/README.md

 ```

 **Limitations**
-- If input word has spelling mistake at start, It fails
+- If first character of input word has spelling mistake, It fails
-- If correct word is absent in used dictionaries, It fails
+- If correct word is absent in dictionary, It fails
-- Context is absent so can not suggest exact correct spelling
+- Context is not considered, so can not suggest only one exact correction

 **Possible Improvements**
-- consider all words in dictionary as candidate words( high complexity)
+- consider all words in dictionary as candidate words(high complexity)
-- Use some heuristic to reduce number of candidate ( Here I have used candidate word should start with same char as that of input word.
+- Use some heuristic to reduce number of candidate (Here, I have used candidate word should start with same char as that of input word as heuristic.
 Other could be edit distance based candidate computation)
-- Third limitation could be avoided by using LSTMs based Encoder Decoder framework with sentence consisting of misspelled words as input and sentence with
+- Third limitation could be avoided by using LSTM based Encoder Decoder framework with sentence consisting of mis-spelled words as input and sentence with
 correct words as output.
-This would enable us to suggest exact correct spelling of input word by considering context in which input word appears.
+This would enable us to suggest only one correct spelling of input word.

 **Acknowledgement**
 - I would like to thank [chars2vec project](https://github.com/IntuitionEngineeringTeam/chars2vec) contributors.
-This prevented one additional task of training
-character embedding and helped in building first initial version in really quick time.
+It prevented one additional task of training character embeddings and helped in building first initial version in really quick time.
-- Secondly I have prepared unique bigrams dictionary using wikipedia based corpus.
-I will soon provide link from where I have taken it.
+- Secondly, I have prepared unique bigrams dictionary using wikipedia based corpus.
+I somehow lost the link to it, will soon provide it.
 - I have taken english word list from [english word list source](http://www-personal.umich.edu/~jlawler/wordlist.html)